Blood and Money, and Three Reasons Why Palestinian “Pay for Slay” Is Here To Stay

 Taylor Force’s death, and the Palestinian payments associated with it, brought “Pay for Slay” home to created outrage inside the United States for being a case in which American tax dollars are being transferred to a foreign government that incentivizes and rewards people who murder American citizens.
 Even if US funds aren’t going directly into the hands of convicted terrorists, it is offsetting the money that the Palestinians are paying.
 That’s problematic.
 The practice is risking innocent lives and is jeopardizing international support for the Palestinian Authority, when they really need as many friends as the can get in order to fend off Hamas and preserve what peace remains in the region.

 Given the difficulties that “pay to slay” causes for the PA, and despite recent claims that the practice will end, it’s not going to happen and I think it’s important to understand why.
-While there are multiple reasons “pay for slay” will continue, for purposes of simplicity I decided to focus on three: political utility, domestic pressure, and the threat of personal violence.
+While there are multiple reasons “pay for slay” will continue, it all really just comes down to blood and money.
+For purposes of simplicity I decided to focus on three sub-elements of the “blood and money” causes for the continuation of “pay for slay:” political utility, domestic pressure, and the threat of personal violence.

 1) Political Utility